-These listed offenses will be considered “significant” under the policy regardless of the person’s sentence.
-Along with this list, any other misdemeanor that involved a sentence of more than 90 days in jail will most likely be considered a significant misdemeanor.1
+These listed offenses were considered “significant” under the policy regardless of the person’s sentence.
+Along with this list, any other misdemeanor that involved a sentence of more than 90 days in jail was most likely considered a significant misdemeanor.1

-There is a strict age bracket that a person must fit within to be qualified for deferred action under DACA:
+There was a strict age bracket that you must have fit within to have been qualified for deferred action under DACA:

-The first condition is that the person must be at least 15 years old at the time he/she applies for deferred action.
-And if a person was 31 years of age or older as of June 15, 2012, he/she will not be eligible for the status.
-Therefore, deferred action tends to benefit young adults.2
+The first condition is that you must have been at least 15 years old at the time you applied for deferred action.
+And if you were 31 years of age or older as of June 15, 2012, you would not have been eligible for the status.
+Therefore, deferred action tended to benefit young adults.2

-The DACA applicant needs to complete and submit three forms along with supporting documentation to the USCIS no later than September 5, 2017:
+DACA applicants needed to complete and submit three forms along with supporting documentation to the USCIS no later than September 5, 2017:

-The applicant also needs to pay the proper filing fee (unless it is exempted) and give his/her biometrics (in the form of fingerprints).
+The applicants also needed to pay the proper filing fee (unless it was exempted) and give their biometrics (in the form of fingerprints).
 Note that Nevada has two immigration offices that offer fingerprinting services: Las Vegas immigration office, and Reno immigration office.

 About 90 days.

 Yes.
-Once granted deferred action under DACA, an alien may apply for employment authorization.
+Once granted deferred action under DACA, you may apply for employment authorization.

 Need a Nevada immigration attorney?
 Call us…